kunaltelangi/prodat/CONTRIBUTING.md

 Our integration tests will fail if code is not formatted correctly

 ## Documentation Style Guidelines
-Datmo uses [NumPy style documentation](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt).
-Please follow these conventions when documenting code, since we use [Sphinx+Napoleon](http://www.sphinx-doc.org/en/stable/ext/napoleon.html) to automatically generate docs on [our Docs page](http://datmo.readthedocs.io/en/latest/)
+prodat uses [NumPy style documentation](https://github.com/numpy/numpy/blob/master/doc/HOWTO_DOCUMENT.rst.txt).
+Please follow these conventions when documenting code, since we use [Sphinx+Napoleon](http://www.sphinx-doc.org/en/stable/ext/napoleon.html) to automatically generate docs on [our Docs page](http://prodat.readthedocs.io/en/latest/)

 ## Developer Information
 You can find more developer information in the [`devtools/` directory](/devtools) including helpful